johnsonjh/fl256/README.md

-crypto-currency ledger system, with specific constraints: a currency with a maximum supply of 4,398,046,511,103, represented with an unsigned fixed-point 42.214 256-bit interchange format, and is not intended for general purpose decial calculations or accounting applications.
+crypto-currency ledger system, with specific constraints: a currency with a maximum supply of 4,398,046,511,103, represented with an unsigned fixed-point 42.214 256-bit interchange format, and is not intended for general purpose decimal calculations or accounting applications.

 ### Alternatives